facebookarchive/flux/README.md

 `npm install`

-Afterward, run:

-`make`

-This will produce the file Flux.js, which you can use within a browser.
+This will run `make` automatically and produce the file Flux.js, which you can use within a browser.
 The dispatcher will be available as Flux.Dispatcher.